 I have done 18hr, 24hr and 3 days without any real difficulties and have switched it up during the week, depending how I feel and whether I have social plans.
 Is it a good idea to change the fasting routine regularly, or would I be better off sticking to a 24hr regime for consistency?

-Personally, I believe that it is much better to switch things up so that the body does not have a chance to adapt.
+I am not aware of any good data on this, but personally, I believe that it is much better to switch things up so that the body does not have a chance to adapt.
 However, sometimes this inconsistency leads to people not fasting at all, which is also bad.

 My hubby is very overweight, he weighs 164kg and is 179 cm tall, his fasting glucose is normal between 4.8 and 5.6 mmol/L his insulin is very high, when he was first tested it was 32.2 uU/mL… I know that keeping his insulin low will be the key to his weight loss, but what would be better?
 A daily 16:8 IF or a 24 hour fast 2 times a week?
 What would you recommend?